youngskilled/js-filter/README.md

 ### Changelog ###

+**Version 0.2.10**
+Added a new check for sale products to ensure correct price sorting.

 **Version 0.2.9**
 Updated pagination to work in the same way that the master branch works for simplicity sake.
 Fixed a few linting issues.